 - collecting words and language strategies

-We have started this approach alread but we will be joining the Primary Writing Project in March 2017 to further develop our teaching.
-Already, we are enthusiastic about this approach as it brings out the best in the children and we can see the progress in their books.
+We started this approach in March 2017 to further develop our teaching and we are extremely enthusiastic about this approach.
+It brings out the best in the children and we can see the progress in their books and their story telling.